William S. Skylstad

-William Stephen Skylstad (born March 2, 1934, in Omak, Washington) is an American prelate of the Roman Catholic Church.
+William Stephen Skylstad (born March 2, 1934) is an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Spokane in Washington State from 1990 to 2010.
 He previously served as the bishop of the Diocese of Yakima in Washington State from 1977 to 1990.

 Skylstad is a former president of the United States Conference of Catholic Bishops (USCCB).
 He was appointed as apostolic administrator of the Diocese of Baker in Oregon in 2011, serving there until 2012.

 Biography

 Early life

 The oldest of six children, William Skylstad was born in Omak, Washington on March 2, 1934, delivered on a table in the garage.
 A Norwegian immigrant, his father Stephen Skylstad was an apple farmer.
 Stephen Skylstad was a Lutheran, but his wife (Reneldes Elizabeth Danzl-Skylstad) was a Catholic from Minnesota.

 At age 14, having decided to enter the Catholic priesthood, William Skylstad left home to attend the Pontifical College Josephinum in Worthington, Ohio.